alanshortis/short.is/_posts/2019-01-07-webpack-and-babel-for-react-from-scratch.md

 }
 {% endhighlight %}

-If using Visual Studio Code, the Prettier, ESLint and stylelint plugins will add features to the editor.
+If using Visual Studio Code, the [Prettier](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode), [ESLint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) and [stylelint](https://marketplace.visualstudio.com/items?itemName=shinnn.stylelint) plugins will add features to the editor.
 Issues will be underlined in code, and Prettier rules will be applied on save so you never need to think about things like indentation.

-To enable the format on save feature, add to your VS Code settings.json:
+To enable the format on save feature, add to your VS Code `settings.json`:

 {% highlight json %}"editor.formatOnSave": true,
 "prettier.requireConfig": true,
 {% endhighlight %}

 The `prettier.requireConfig` setting will prevent VS Code from applying prettier formats on save in projects that do not have a prettier config.
-This is especially useful if you're in an older codebase with established formatting that deviates from Prettier, otherwise you're going to have a huge amount of formatting changes to get through your source control.
+This is especially useful if you're in an older codebase with established formatting that deviates from Prettier.

 #### Linting

 We now have linting rules for both JavaScript and CSS, so we should add methods to use them.
 First of all, we'll create scripts to run just the linters (which could be helpful for CI/CD workflows).

-Add scripts to package.json:
+Add scripts to `package.json`:

 {% highlight json %}"scripts": {
   "start": "webpack-dev-server --mode development --port 8080 --hot",